How's your charitable donation being spent? The 5 main problems

 Charities need to gather all the resourcefulness they possess, and hone their buying habits.
 This will ensure they continue to be relevant, appealing, efficient and effective for the beneficiaries they represent, and the backers who want to give both time and financial support to help deliver their charitable goals.

-And they should also chat with external procurement specialists.
+And they should also chat with outsourced procurement specialists.
 After all, how do you know what's out there in terms of provision of services/ products or new technology if you never speak to anyone.
-If you are a charity, why wouldn't you take advantage of 'free help'?

 "But we know from experience that this isn't happening and that the people tasked with procurement within charities are sometimes lacking in the commercial acumen to buy well.
 Just last month one of our Directors had a meeting with a charity.
 The person at the charity exclaimed (regarding their electric), "we get 8 pence per kilowatt hour - you can't beat that can you!?"
 This way of buying energy/ thinking about energy is so very wrong on many levels (it's too much to go into here unfortunately) and is almost guaranteed to get you a BAD DEAL for your organisation."